Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  An example of adding an id3 tag in a DashEventMessageBox can be found in [=aomid3=].

-Table 4: Example URN schemes for timed metadata tracks
+Table 4: Example URN schemes for timed metadata tracks.
 <table class="def">
     <tr>
         <th>SchemeIdURI  </th>